evolution-gaming/kafka-journal/README.md

 # >>> Not for production use. yet. <<<

+> Stream data from two sources when one is eventually consistent and the other one loses own tail

 This library provides ability to use [kafka](https://kafka.apache.org) as storage for events.
 Kafka is a perfect fit in case you want to have streaming capabilities for your events However it also uses [cassandra](http://cassandra.apache.org) to keep data access performance on acceptable level and overcome kafka `retention policy`